Hi and welcome to CloudShare, the easiest way to bring business applications into the cloud!

 External URL tab - opening another website either within the tab or in another browser tab, which you might need to refer to when using the environment.

-If you experience any difficulty connecting to VMs or your connection seems to be running slowly, test your connection using the connectivity test from inside the viewer.
+If you experience any difficulty connecting to VMs or your connection seems to be running slowly, you can test your connectivity from inside the viewer.